Reaimua/AWS-CLI-Uploader-Project/README.md

 ### Common Issues
 - This code is written in Bash and is intended to run in a Unix-like environment.
 It is not compatible with Windows.
 - Verify the accuracy of your AWS account configurations; the script will not function correctly otherwise.
+- Ensure your IAM user or role has 's3:PutObject' permissions and the S3 bucket policies allow the 'PutObject' action for successful uploads.